DataDog/datadog-operator/docs/custom-operator-image.md

 ## update-ca-trust needs to run as root
 USER root
 RUN update-ca-trust
-## Run trust list to check that the certificat was properly added
+## Run trust list to check that the certificate was properly added
 RUN trust list

 # Move back to random user